 - Due to the number of entries received, the State of Vermont will only notify winners via email and/or phone.

 - The State of Vermont will contact each winner by email and/or phone within fourteen (14) business days of contest end date, using contact information given by the entrant during the application process.
 Winners have ten (10) days from date email is sent/phone message is left to respond and verify they meet the eligibility requirements as defined on the college scholarships contest website.

-- If you are confirmed as a winner, the Vermont Student Assistance Corporation will send you the appropriate forms to complete for a check to be issued to your chosen school and deposited into your student account.
+- If you are confirmed as a winner, your chosen school will send you the appropriate forms to complete the scholarship process.
 No funds will be issued directly to individuals.
 All forms and processes must be completed within sixty (60) days of contest end date or your scholarship is forfeited.

 Thank You to Our Partners

 The Association of Vermont Independent Colleges (AVIC) is the only statewide organization that represents exclusively the interests of private higher education in Vermont.
 AVIC is dedicated to expanding the capacity of Vermont’s independent educational network and attracting students who will contribute to the state’s future workforce as well as the economic, civic, and cultural life of Vermont.

 Of the many things I love about Vermont, I love the outdoor activities provided around the area such as climbing, hikes, skiing, and the breathtaking view of the sunset on Lake Champlain.
 I feel positive about my future as a college student here in Burlington, Vermont because of the many academic and professional opportunities that the area provides me.